-In this blog post and podcast, you’ll learn how to start working with Virtual Assistant clients in a professional way from the beginning.
-I’ll walk you through the list of mandatory things you need and the processes that you should have in place.
+Learn how to start working with Virtual Assistant clients in a professional way from the beginning.
+I’ll walk you through the list of mandatory things you need and the processes that you should have in place that will help you start your new business relationships like a pro.

 There are many people who are thinking of starting their own Virtual Assistant business and may have told everyone they know about it.
 I know that was me when I was first starting out.
 Even though I was still working in my JOB, I knew it was something I wanted to do so I shared it with fellow co-workers, friends, and family.